What Is a Work Order? (And What to Include in One)

 Benefits of Using Work Order Software

-Using a computerized maintenance management system (CMMS software) or work order software offers numerous advantages compared to a more manual way to track work orders and oversee asset management.
+Using a computerized maintenance management system (CMMS software) or work order management software offers numerous advantages compared to a more manual way to track work orders and oversee asset management.
 Here are some key benefits:

 • Expanding data access and visibility: Work orders can be viewed by all who have access to the software.
 This can include the individual or organization who first brought attention to the problem, the technicians assigned to the task, accountants in control of budgeting and equipment operators waiting for production to resume.